1999 - 2004: Evening Stars

 2010 - 2017: Process Space

-Process Space was a nomination-based residency program placing mid-career artists in residence at locations in Lower Manhattan and at LMCC's Arts Center on Governors Island and in Lower Manhattan.
+Process Space was a nomination-based residency program placing mid-career artists in residence at locations in Lower Manhattan and at LMCC's Arts Center at Governors Island.

 2011 - 2014: Seniors Partnering with Artists Citywide (SPARC)